snel-repo/EMUsort/README.md

 ### Grid Search Over Multiple Kilosort Parameters to Produce Many Sorts in Parallel

-If you want to run a grid search over a range of KS parameters, edit `emu_config.py` under the `Sorting` section and set the `do_KS_param_gridsearch` field to `true`.
-Above it, modify `GPU_to_use` to include as many/whichever GPUs you'd like.
-Modify `num_KS_jobs` to specify how many jobs you'd like each GPU to run to achieve parallel processing.
+If you want to run multiple sort jobs in parallel across a range of KS parameters, edit `emu_config.py` under the `Sorting` section and set the `do_KS_param_gridsearch` field to `true`.
+Above it, modify `GPU_to_use` to include all the GPUs that should be used.
+Modify `num_KS_jobs` to specify how many total jobs to distribute across all chosen GPUs.

 Be aware of the combinatorics so you don't generate more sorts than you expected (e.g., NxM combinations for N of param1 and M of param2).